hackerhouse-opensource/MoneroMiner/README.md

 ### Default Configuration

-The default configuration is set in `Config.cpp` and can be over-written on the command-line:
+The default configuration is set in `Config.cpp` which can be over-written on the command-line or at compile time:

 ```cpp
 // Default pool and settings (Config.cpp lines 13-25)